pere49/c_programming/overview_1/README.md

 - **reserved word** ->  word that has special meaning in C
-- **standard identifier** -> a word having special meaning but one that a programmer may redefine:
+- **standard identifier** -> a word having special meaning but one that a programmer may redefine
 >[!WARNING]
-> Redefinition is not recommended! to name memory
+> Redefinition is not recommended!
 - **User-Defined Identifiers** -> user chosen names to name memorycells that will hold data and program results and to name operations that we define

 | Reserved Words    | Standard Identifiers  | User-Defined Identifiers  |